rwhrsbh/DreamAuto/README.md

 ![Dream Auto Logo](Images/icon.png)

-Dream Auto is a feature-rich extension for Google Chrome designed to optimize your experience on Dream-Singles.com.
+Dream Auto is a feature-rich extension for Google Chrome designed to optimize your experience on Dream Singles.
 It provides a wide range of tools for effective interaction on the platform.

 ## 🌟 Main features